bocoup/wpt/docs/writing-tests/testharness-tutorial.md

 Next, we'll create a commit with the staged changes:

-    $ git commit -m '[html] Add test for the `<bdo>` element'
+    $ git commit -m '[fetch] Add test for setting cookies'

 And now we can push the commit to our fork of WPT:

-    $ git push origin reftest-for-bdo
+    $ git push origin fetch-cookie

 The last step is to submit the test for review.
-WPT doesn't actually need the test we wrote, but if we wanted to submit it for inclusion in the repository, we would create a pull request on GitHub.
+WPT doesn't actually need the test we wrote in this tutorial, but if we wanted to submit it for inclusion in the repository, we would create a pull request on GitHub.
 [The guide on git and GitHub](../appendix/github-intro) has all the details on how to do that.

 ## More practice

-Here are some ideas for ways you can keep practicing with this test:
+Here are some ways you can keep experimenting with WPT using this test:

 - Improve the test's readability by defining helper functions like `cookieIsSet` and `deleteCookie`
 - Improve the test's coverage by refactoring it into [a "multi-global" test](testharness)
-- Improve the test's coverage by writing more subtests (e.g. aborted fetch operations from calling `window.stop`, or the behavior when the HTTP response sets multiple cookies)
+- Improve the test's coverage by writing more subtests (e.g. the behavior when the fetch operation is aborted by `window.stop`, or the behavior when the HTTP response sets multiple cookies)